Marxist Dissanayake wins Sri Lanka's presidential election as voters reject old guard

 Dissanayake, 55, had said he would renegotiate the IMF deal to make austerity measures more bearable.
 Wickremesinghe had warned that any move to alter the basics of the agreement could delay the release of a fourth tranche of nearly $3 billion that is crucial to maintaining stability.

 “I successfully completed the responsibility that history put on my shoulders.
-I was able to rescue my motherland from bankruptcy within short period pf two years,” Wickremesinghe said.
+I was able to rescue my motherland from bankruptcy within short period of two years,” Wickremesinghe said.

 Under Wickremesinghe, inflation has dropped and foreign reserves and the local currency have strengthened.
 A 2% economic growth is predicted this year after a 7% contraction in 2022.
 But Sri Lankans are still struggling with high taxes and living costs.